 Title IX, Sex/Gender Discrimination, Harassment and Assault

-The Title IX Coordinator at JCU is Kathryne Fedele, Guarini Campus, 2nd floor of the administrative wing, email [email protected], tel.
+The Title IX Coordinator at JCU is Kathryne Fedele and can be found at the Guarini Campus, 2nd floor of the administrative wing, email [email protected], tel.
 06-681-91-224.
 She is responsible for coordinating the University’s prevention of and response to sexual harassment and violence, and addressing any inquiries concerning the application of Title IX at JCU.

 reports of incidents of sexual misconduct.
 They have been trained in Title IX and

 the University’s sexual violence policies.
-Like the Title IX Coordinator, and the
+Like the Title IX Coordinator, Responsible

 - Pamela Harris, Deputy Title IX Coordinator ([email protected])